Introduction

 -

-- 3 Night’s accommodation in touristic town of Kathmandu in BB Plan (budget, standard and deluxe).
+- 3 Night’s accommodation in touristic town of Kathmandu in BB Plan (one can choose budget, standard and deluxe)

-- Kathmandu–Syabru Besi and Melamchi - Kathmandu both way transportation (private vehicle or public sharing as per budget and interest).
+- Kathmandu–Syabru Besi and Malechi Bazar - Kathmandu both way transportation by private/ sharing bus or jeep.

 - Standard tea house (lodge) accommodation during the entire trekking as per mentioned in itinerary.